 Historically, somnambulism has been treated with a variety of pharmacotherapies ranging from benzodiazepines to antidepressants.
 However, the success rate of such treatments is questionable.
-Guilleminault et al. (2005) found that sleepwalking was not alleviated with the use of benzodiazepines.
+Guilleminault et al. (2005) found that alleviated with sleepwalking was not the use benzodiazepines.
 However, all of their somnambulistic patients who also suffered from sleep-related breathing problems showed a marked decrease in sleepwalking when their breathing problems were effectively treated.